Ionic Liquids at IMS Lab

 Pille Rinne (PhD student)

-Karl Karu (PhD student) Full list of lab members
+Karl Karu (PhD student)

 We always welcome new motivated students who are interested in ionic liquids to join our team.
 We offer student projects on the following general topics: